A selection of life’s low points in buying records through eBay.

 He took the big break, and fell flat on his face.
 Some people you just can’t help.
 First basic principle of selling records is do not break them, especially not after you have just sold them to someone else.
 An eBay auction is a legally binding contract, to buy and to sell.

-- Taxing Experience What is a used record worth?
+customs charges – what is a used record worth?

 Its just a lump of old plastic.
 Is it an original pressing holy grail collectors item?
 Or just a scratched and dusty disc to hang on a wall as a little retro chic.
 You know what you paid for it, but what is it worth?
 Most ebay sellers are content to enter a nominal amount – it means nothing to them but can mean a lot to the buyer in another country, at the mercy of customs officials employed in the postal distribution depot.
 However one new York seller casually declared the auction price, $170.